CescaNeri/BigData-CloudPlatforms/big-data/introduction/data-processing.md

 **Apache Hadoop**

-- automate the management of low level applications
+- Automate the management of low level applications
-- low-level tool, more advanced tools can be applied to it
+- Low-level tool, more advanced tools can be applied to it

 It is a software library (framework) that allows for the distributed processing of large data sets across clusters of computers using simple programming models.